hove-io/navitia/documentation/slate/source/includes/apis.md

 -   [vehicle_journeys](#vehicle-journey)
 -   [disruptions](#disruption)

-### Parameters
+### Shared parameters

 #### <a name="depth"></a>depth

+You are looking for something, but Navitia doesn't output it in your favorite endpoint?
+You want to request more from navitia feed?
+You are receiving feeds that are too important and too slow with low bandwidth?
+You would like it to be GraphQL?

-This tiny parameter can expand Navitia power by making it more wordy.
+Feeds from endpoint might miss informations, but this tiny `depth=` parameter can expand Navitia power by making it more wordy.
+Or lighter if you want it.
 Here is some examples around "metro line 1" from the Parisian network:

 - Get "line 1" id